Masakatsu Nishikawa (serial killer)

 Masakatsu Nishikawa (西川正勝, Nishikawa Masakatsu) was a Japanese serial killer who killed four snack bar hostesses and attempted to kill two others from 1991 to 1992 in three prefectures.
-An ex-criminal with a murder conviction, he was convicted of his latter crimes, sentenced to death and executed in 2017.
+An ex-criminal with a murder conviction from 1974, he was convicted of his latter crimes, sentenced to death and executed in 2017.

 Early life

 Masakatsu Nishikawa was born on January 14, 1956, in Tottori, the youngest of five children and the only son.
 His father was a day laborer who paid little attention to his children, as a result of which Nishikawa lived predominantly with his mother, as his sisters would go to the San'in region in winter to earn money for the impoverished family.
 In 1962, he enrolled in elementary school, but rarely attended due to frequent bullying, which prevented him from fully partaking in his studies.
 His life at home was difficult as well, as his father physically abused his mother, who in turn harshly disciplined and often beat him and his sisters.
-When Nishikawa was in the third grade, his mother, a diabetic who had repeatedly been hospitalized before, passed away.
+When Nishikawa was in the third grade, his mother, a diabetic who had repeatedly been hospitalized before, died.

 In May 1970, he was sent to a childcare facility in Yonago for stealing, where he was taught to read and write.
 By the time he left the facility, his father had sold the family home, forcing Nishikawa to search for work in Kyoto and Osaka, before returning to Tottori in October 1971.
 Upon his return, he was taken in by one of his sisters, but was soon after sent to a juvenile detention facility for several thefts.
 After being allowed temporary leave in October 1973, he worked for some relatives for a time, but eventually quit and filled his day by visiting pachinko parlors and movie theatres.
 During this time, he became acquainted with local delinquents and began stealing money and vandalizing property.